dylan-lang/testworks/documentation/source/usage.rst

           components will not be executed and will be marked as skipped in the results.
 If either the suite **setup** or **cleanup** function signals a :drm:`<serious-condition>` the suite itself will be marked as crashed.

+If a suite should be run only under certain conditions, supply the ``when:`` option the same way as for tests.
+See `Conditional Execution`_.

 Interface Specification Suites
 ------------------------------